wp-plugins/thecartpress/readme.txt

 9. Back-end: Dashboard

 == Changelog ==
+= 1.2.8.1 =
+* Custom Javascript: Allows to add Javascript
+* Template for email: tcp_print_order.php & tcp_shopping_cart_email.php

 = 1.2.8 =
 * Author profile: widget and template function.
 * Improvements in Order management: New Order panel, notes and Emails manager.
 * Theme compatibility: Twentytwelve and Bootstrap
-* Widgets: TCP Custom Values widget
 * Custom Templates: Archives
-* CustomValues Widget: Powerful new widget to see custom fields, taxonomy and other data of the current Product or Post
+* Custom Values Widget: Powerful new widget to see custom fields, taxonomy and other data of the current Product or Post
-* Template tor email: tcp_print_order.php

 = 1.2.7.1 =
 * Premium Plugins versioning
 * Addresses: pagination, Merchant can see all addresses
-* Minor bugs from previous version ((Thanks to community)
+* Minor bugs from previous version (Thanks to community)

 = 1.2.7 =
 * Checkout, Shipping and Payment methods: Hide box if only one method is applicable